IgorPiema/WorldQuant_University-_Applied-Data-Science-Lab/README.md

 Each project consists of four self-paced lessons, followed by an assignment that is programmatically graded.
 For each assessment, students must score 90% or better.

-1. HOUSING IN MEXICO: Learners use a dataset of 21,000 properties to determine if real estate prices are influenced more by property size or location.
+1. "HOUSING IN MEXICO": Learners use a dataset of 21,000 properties to determine if real estate prices are influenced more by property size or location.
 They import and clean data from a CSV file, build data visualizations, and examine the relationship between two variables using correlation.

 2. APARTMENT SALES IN BUENOS AIRES: Learners build a linear regression model to predict apartment prices in Argentina.
 They create a data pipeline to impute missing values and encode categorical features, and they improve model performance by reducing overfitting.